marcopiraccini/sd-swim/README.md

 When B receives the Join message, it:
 - saves it own IP (if not known)
-- answer with a UpdateJoin message:
+- answer with a JoinAck message:

 ```
     {